Structured Sentiment Analysis as Transition-based Dependency Graph Parsing: Introduction

-While this \textit{dependency-based} reduction to intermediate representations is lossy due to an inherent ambiguity in the encoding scheme \cite{Samuel2022}, this technique obtained strong improvements in SA and managed to notably outperform previous state-of-the-art methods in other fine-grained SA tasks, such as ABSA \cite{he-etal-2019-interactive,chen2020racl}.
-In fact, its success motivated other research works \cite{Peng2021} to further improve the original model by adopting a cutting-edge graph-based dependency parser, obtaining notable improvements in accuracy but also increasing the overall runtime complexity to $O(n^3)$.
+While this \textit{dependency-based} reduction to intermediate representations is lossy due to an inherent ambiguity in the encoding scheme \citep{Samuel2022}, this technique obtained strong improvements in SSA and managed to notably outperform previous state-of-the-art methods in other fine-grained SA tasks, such as ABSA \citep{he-etal-2019-interactive,chen-qian-2020-relation}.
+In fact, its success motivated other research works \citep{Peng2021} to further improve the original model by adopting a more advanced graph-based parser, obtaining notable improvements in accuracy but also increasing the overall runtime complexity to $O(n^3)$.

-On the other hand, we can find in the literature how the constant advance in \textit{transition-based} algorithms made them one of the most accurate and efficient dependency parsers \cite{ma-etal-2018-stack,fernandez-gonzalez-gomez-rodriguez-2020-transition,FerGomKBS2022}.
-They process an input sentence from left to right by locally predicting a sequence of actions that incrementally generates a dependency graph.
-The resulting number of actions is linear with respect to the sentence length, being more efficient than graph-based models.
-Despite this advantage, no attempt has been made to approach SSA as transition-based dependency parsing.
+To date, all existing approaches that formulate SSA as a dependency graph parsing task have relied on graph-based parsers.
+However, a well-established alternative exists in the form of \textit{transition-based} algorithms, which have been extensively studied for different dependency graph parsing tasks.
+Unlike graph-based methods, they process an input sentence from left to right by locally predicting a sequence of actions that incrementally generates a dependency graph.
+The resulting number of actions is linear with respect to the sentence length, being in general more efficient than graph-based models.
+In fact, the ongoing advancements in transition-based techniques have established them as some of the most accurate and efficient approaches in different NLP tasks \citep{fei-end-SRL,Wu2022ORL,FerGomKBS2022}.
+Despite this advantage, no attempt has been made to approach SSA as transition-based dependency graph parsing.

-Far from the mainstream, we present the first work addressing SSA with a transition-based dependency parser.
-More in detail, we define a transition system to build dependency-based representations in linear time, which, after the recovery, will result in full sentiment graphs.
-As dependency-based encoding strategies, we explore different methods introduced in \cite{Barnes2021}.
-In addition, following recent state-of-the-art works \cite{fernandez-gonzalez-gomez-rodriguez-2020-transition,FerGomKBS2022}, we implement a Pointer Network \cite{Vinyals15} as the backbone of our model and exploit it to accurately predict the sequence of actions required by the transition system.
+Far from the mainstream, we present the first work addressing SSA with a transition-based method.
+We define a transition system that builds a dependency-based representation by traversing the sentence from left to right, connecting each word to zero, one, or multiple head words.
+As dependency-based encoding strategies, we explore all methods introduced in \citep{Barnes2021}, which, after decoding, yield a complete sentiment graph.
+Following recent state-of-the-art works \citep{fernandez-gonzalez-gomez-rodriguez-2020-transition,FerGomKBS2022}, we implement a Pointer Network \citep{Vinyals15} as the backbone of our transition-based model and exploit it to accurately predict the sequence of actions required by the transition system.